 TONE CONTROLS Pre-settable adjustments are provided for treble/cut lift and bass cut/lift.
-For their locations and respective settings to achieve flat response see APPENDIX D. To increase treble response rotate the control anti-clockwise.
-To increase bass response rotate the control anti-clockwise.
+For their locations and respective settings to achieve flat response see APPENDIX D. To increase treble or bass responses rotate the controls clockwise (earlier models were anti-clockwise).

 MASTER GAIN See APPENDIX D for location of this pre-settable adjustment.
 Normally this will leave the factory in the full gain position.
-Rotate clockwise to reduce gain to zero.
+Rotate anti-clockwise to reduce gain to zero (earlier models were clockwise).